sourcegraph/sourcegraph-public-snapshot/doc/admin/security_event_logs.md

 - When a user takes an action on a sensitive information within the application, this should be logged to make sure it can be retraced to the user and time.
 - In Sourcegraph application, these sensitive actions are logged as "security event" with relevant information included in the output.
 - These logs can be enabled/disabled as well as the location can be set via the [site config settings](./audit_log#configuring)
 - Previously, we were logging very selective set of actions.
-However, through various analyses, it was determined there are numerous actions that should be logged to gather that full picture.
+However, through various analyses, it was determined that there were some gaps in creating the full picture.
   - New event types are constantly being added to fill these gaps.